Why Get Liposuction Surgery?

 Every “body” is different.
 Some lucky individuals have just the right amount of body fat, distributed evenly and attractively.
 Most of us, though, have fat zones that just don’t respond to diet and exercise, even if we maintain normal BMI.
 Excess fat at the neck, chin, and jawline distorts your profile.
-Fat deposits around the midsection, thighs, and upper arms can be really stubborn.
 In addition to SculpSure®, a non-invasive fat reduction technique, Dr. Pamela Carr offers tumescent liposuction.
 Women and men in the Sugar Land, TX area are enjoying better-fitting clothes and a real confidence boost from this safe, effective fat removal method.

 Dr. Carr uses a tumescent liposuction technique.
 An anesthetic solution is infiltrated beneath the skin, where it numbs the fatty tissue.
 The solution is made up of saline as well as lidocaine, a local anesthetic for more comfortable treatment.
 It also contains epinephrine, which constricts blood vessels to reduce bleeding and bruising.
 Small incisions are made in the skin and a cannula is inserted to break up fat deposits, and suck the unwanted fat out.
 With tumescent liposuction, there is no need for general anesthesia.